albertwidi/go-project-example/README.md

 This is an example for Go project.

-The motivaition of this project is for me to learn and implement my ideas into a project.
-While share the project to the open-source community, so I can learn from the community and help the community by providing a Go project example.
+The motivaition of this project is for me to learn and widen my limited knowledge about programming and implementation concepts.

+## The Project

+Project theme: `Property`

+This project is about implementing business logic/flow into your Go program.
+From registering a new user into the system, uploading content to the system and use the content itself.

+Items covered in this project:

+- User reigstration
+- User authentication
+- Property registration
+  - Uploading property image
+- Booking And Order creation

 ## Designing Project For Industrial Programming